-Reliance Globalcom Limited, Bermuda, (RGL) (predecessor to Flag Telecom Limited) files its income tax return with the Income Tax Authorities of India as a non-resident to claim the refund of tax deducted by its customers in India.
-The Income Tax Authorities of India have disputed the claim of GCX group on various grounds.
-In February 2015 and June 2015, the Income Tax Appellate Tribunal (ITAT) pronounced a favourable ruling for various Financial Years resulting in refunds paid to GCX group of approximately INR 540 million (US\$8.3 million equivalent).
-The Income Tax Authorities of India have subsequently appealed to the High Court against the ITAT ruling.
-The appeal was presented for admission to the High Court and the hearing was concluded on September 17, 2018.
-The High Court reserved its decision on whether to admit the appeal.
-At the moment GCX awaits the decision whether the appeal will proceed.
+Reliance Globalcom Limited, Bermuda, (RGL) (Predecessor to Flag Telecom Limited) files its income tax return with the Income Tax Authorities of India as a non-resident in order to claim the refund of tax deducted by its customers in India.
+The Income Tax Authorities of India disputed the claim of the Company on various grounds, and an appropriate tax provision was made in the accounts at that time.
+In February 2015 & June 2015 the Income Tax Appellate Tribunal (ITAT) pronounced a favourable ruling for Financial Years 1998 to 2009 resulting in refunds paid to the Company of approximately INR 540,000 (US\$8,000 equivalent).
+Following the favourable judgement of ITAT the accounting provision was reversed.
+The Income Tax Authorities of India have subsequently requested permission to appeal to the High Court against ITAT orders.
+The High Court hearing to determine whether permission to appeal will be granted is expected to take place later in the year.
+There are also various other appeals on the same issue being heard by ITAT for years from 2010 to 2018.
+ITAT found in favour of RGL in June 2021 in relation to assessment year 2014-15.
+The Income Tax Department has the opportunity to appeal to the High Court, and we expect them to do so.
+Tax deducted at source potentially receivable by RGL in relation to 2010 to 2018 has not been recognized.
+The maximum contingent liability is \$8,000 plus interest.

 RGL has received a demand order from the Income Tax Authorities of India for subsequent years on various grounds.
-RGL has filed a rectification request with the Tax Authorities, and appealed at applicable courts and appeal process.
+RGL has filed a rectification request with the Tax Authorities and appealed at applicable courts and appeal process.